IOKA AI

 Artificial Intelligence

-Neural networks, data classification and predictive modelling are nothing new, they have been at the core of Machine Learning for decades, but until recently the best we could hope for was the predictive text you see on your smartphone messaging App - and hopefully an accurate weather report!
+Neural networks, data classification and predictive modelling are nothing new, they have been at the core of Machine Learning for decades, but until 'ChatGPT' the best we could hope for was the predictive text you see on your smartphone messaging App - and hopefully an accurate weather report!
 However Vector Embedding has brought context and meaning as we engage with LLMs (Large Language Models) through Artificial Assistants, having virtual conversations (see Character AI) or converting text to image, text to moving image or text to music or audio.

 The Models 2018 - 2024